redhydralisk/codingo.github.io/_posts/2020-08-29-everything-you-need-to-know-about-ffuf.markdown

 [Health Adams - Linux for Ethical Hackers](https://www.youtube.com/watch?v=lZAoFs75_cs) which will help you to understand  the fundamentals of what's happening here in the terminal, which should allow  you to then make use of this guide.

-In addition I also recommend Heath's other content, available [on their YouTube channel](https://www.youtube.com/channel/UC0ArlFuFYMpEewyRBzdLHiw) and I also recommend [InsiderPHD's](https://www.youtube.com/user/RapidBug) content as a very good starting point.
+In addition I also recommend Heath's other content, available [on his YouTube channel](https://www.youtube.com/channel/UC0ArlFuFYMpEewyRBzdLHiw) and I also recommend [InsiderPHD's](https://www.youtube.com/user/RapidBug) content as a very good starting point.

 Other notable creators well worth watching on your hacking journey include (but certainly aren't limited to):

-- [Jason Haddix](https://www.youtube.com/channel/UCk0f0svao7AKeK3RfiWxXEA) and his streams for more tooling insight.
+- [Jason Haddix](https://www.youtube.com/channel/UCk0f0svao7AKeK3RfiWxXEA) and his streams for more tooling insight
 - [LiveOverflow](https://www.youtube.com/channel/UClcE-kVhqyiHCcjYwcpfj9w) for amazing insights into just how deep this rabbit hole can go
 - [Farah Hawa](https://www.youtube.com/channel/UCq9IyPMXiwD8yBFHkxmN8zg) for a variety of hacking guides aimed at beginners
 - [The XSS Rat](https://www.youtube.com/channel/UCjBhClJ59W4hfUly51i11hg) for a range of content from CTF's to thought process
-- [STÖK](https://www.youtube.com/channel/UCQN2DsjnYH60SFBIA6IkNwg) for the best hacking community orientated content around, and by far the coolest / well centred creator to learn from.
+- [STÖK](https://www.youtube.com/channel/UCQN2DsjnYH60SFBIA6IkNwg) for the best hacking community orientated content around, and by far the coolest / well centred creator to learn from
 - [TomNomNom](https://www.youtube.com/user/TomNomNomDotCom/videos) because learning to quit vim is vital, and you may learn some other tricks along the way
-- [Hakluke](https://www.youtube.com/channel/UCCzvz8jsulXm27Cd6k3vzyg) for direction on mindset, how to approach bug bounties, and industry insights.
+- [Hakluke](https://www.youtube.com/channel/UCCzvz8jsulXm27Cd6k3vzyg) for direction on mindset, how to approach bug bounties, and industry insights

 And many more, that I'm sure to have missed, but not intentionally.
 I love you all.